Panarin repeats OT feat as Jackets stop Caps

 Nicklas Backstrom had been whistled for slashing just 12 seconds earlier, and that gave Columbus the extra man.
 Seth Jones slid a pass over to Panarin by the left circle, and he ripped a slap shot past goalie Pheonix Copley for the game-winner.
 It was Panarin’s second game-winning goal in overtime in the last two games as the Jackets on Thursday beat the Nashville Predators 4-3.

-With consecutive OT victories, the Blue Jackets earned their eighth win in 11 games.
+With consecutive OT victories, the Blue Jackets earned their ninth win in 12 games.
 Washington’s three-game winning streak came to an end.

 Goalie Joonas Korpisalo made 32 saves for Columbus, repeatedly robbing the Capitals, especially during a third period when they came up with several scoring chances.

-Note: EditorsNote: 3rd graf, should be ninth win in 12 games;